- Sales performance goals in 2026 set clear, measurable targets aligning team actions with revenue growth and long-term business success.

 Examples:

-Why it matters: Enablement KPIs often go unmeasured, but they’re vital for execution.
-By linking training and content to performance metrics, leaders can justify enablement investments and tie success directly to revenue impact.
+Why it matters: Enablement KPIs often go unmeasured, but they're essential for execution.
+Linking training and content to performance metrics, leaders can justify enablement investments and tie success directly to revenue impact.

 When performance goals are role-specific, measurable, and connected to compensation, sales organizations move from gut-feel management to data-driven growth.
 Whether you're using Everstage to automate commission tracking or improve goal transparency, these role-based benchmarks create the foundation for scalable, aligned performance.